What can you make with Thanksgiving turkey leftovers?

 - Turkey enchiladas

 and so much more!
-A quick Google search will result in many family favorite recipes.
+A quick internet search will result in many family favorite recipes.

 Isn't making leftovers hard?
 I'm always exhausted after cooking dinner.